tmoesl/customer-demand-analysis/README.md

 ## Introduction

-The Customer Demand Analysis project involves an exploratory data analysis (EDA) of sample data from an online food ordering and delivery app used by New York restaurants.
-In a competitive food delivery market, data-driven insights are vital for optimizing operations, enhancing customer satisfaction, and achieving sustainable long-term growth.
+The Customer Demand Analysis project involves an exploratory data analysis (EDA) of transactional data from an online food ordering and delivery app serving New York restaurants.
+In the highly competitive food delivery market, data-driven insights are critical for optimizing operations, improving customer satisfaction, and achieving sustainable long-term growth.

 ## Objective